milangeorge98/milangeorge98/README.md

 - 👋 Hi, I’m Milan!
-- 💻 I’m interested in Full Stack Development, Site Reliability and Natural Language Processing to name a few
+- 💻 Former Kafka SRE Intern, Linkedin
 - 📚 I’m currently pursuing my Masters in Computer Science at The University of Texas at Dallas
 - 👀 I’m on the lookout for a few open-source projects and fun exciting stuff to work on, so hmu!